Madagascar 3: Europe's Most Wanted

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Madagascar 3: Europe's Most Wanted against these established plot points, we can identify how Eric Darnell utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Madagascar 3: Europe's Most Wanted within the animation genre.

 Eric Darnell's Structural Approach